 The highlights were the characters bought to life and real-life smells which bring the whole experience to life.
 Be sure to look out for the man on the toilet, he certainly made me smile!

-After the JORVIK experience, you can explore the interactive exhibition which includes two of the full skeleton which were found during the excavations as well as an assortment of pans, knives, tools and coins.
+After the JORVIK experience, you can explore the interactive exhibition which includes two of the full skeleton which was found during the excavations as well as an assortment of pans, knives, tools and coins.

 - The JORVIK Museum is a very popular attraction in York.
 There can be long queues, especially at weekends and rainy days so be sure to book your ticket in advance to jump in the Fast Pass queue.